aruc-dev/weather-assistant/README.md

 You: /prompt compare_weather_prompt "New York" "Los Angeles"
 # Generates structured weather comparison between NYC and LA

+You: /resources
+# Lists available resources: file://delivery_log, file://index

+You: /resource file://delivery_log
+Resource loaded.
+What should I do with this content?
+> find the most common delivery cities
+# Assistant analyzes the delivery data and identifies patterns

 You: What's the weather like in London?
 # Natural language query for current London weather